calsupik/spotlite/CONTRIBUTING.md

 ## Contributing

-Thank you for your interest in contributing to the NexMove Phonegap Mobile Application.
+Thank you for your interest in contributing to the SpotLite Phonegap Mobile Application.

 #### Issues